 Initially, you'll talk to a plastic surgeon about a tummy tuck.
 During your first visit, your plastic surgeon will likely:

 - Review your medical history.
 Be prepared to answer questions about current and past medical conditions.
-Talk about any medications you're taking or have taken recently, as well as any surgeries you've had.
+Talk about any medications you're taking or you have taken recently, as well as any surgeries you've had.
 Tell your doctor if you are allergic to any medications.
 If your desire for a tummy tuck is related to weight loss, your doctor will likely ask detailed questions about your weight gain and loss.

 - Do a physical exam.
 To determine your treatment options, the doctor will examine your abdomen.
 The doctor might also take pictures of your abdomen for your medical record.